JiaoyuGuo/Airbnb-Project/README.md

 # Airbnb-Project
-Analysis and Prediction of Airbnb Listings' Yields in NYC.
+Analysis and Prediction of Airbnb Listings' Yields in NYC(Using python).